 Historical aerial photography from 1965 shows extraction on much of the site, with much less tree cover than 2018 conditions.
 In many areas spoil piles were left adjacent to the former extraction area causing the micro-topography of the site to be very undulating.
 In addition, there appears to be no defined outlet for the site, with Brian Coburn Boulevard recently constructed to the northwest, a traffic circle with Navan Road to the west, and the residences to the east and south all at higher elevations.
 No defined channel or culvert under Navan Road was observed in the vicinity of the lower lying southeast corner.
-Areas of standing water were common throughout the site, including the former excavation areas.
+Areas of standing water were common throughout the site in 2018, including the former excavation areas.
+Standing water was not observed in 2021.
 The site is currently forested, with dispersed mature white pines scattered throughout the site.